nexusmerchants/docs-orderforms/products.md

 If you use Stripe as your product merchant we will automatically switch to Stripe's test mode.

 > **Warning**
-> **Any other merchants will incur a fee charge even in test mode unless you use test credentials for your merchant!**
+> **Any merchants other than Stripe will incur a fee charge even in test mode since we are unable to determine the mode at the merchant level!**

 You can toggle testing on & off at any time using the `Status` bar to the top right: